-Captain Mike Janke (left) received an individual recognition ribbon for his continuous refforts on taking on extra projects.
+Captain Mike Janke (left) received an individual recognition ribbon for his continuous efforts on taking on extra projects.
 Some of these include building storage area at Station 32, building two training simulators at our training tower and re-designing and improving office space at Station 32.
-Firefighter Zach Janke (right) received a Unit Citation Ribbon for his tiredless efforts of rescuing people during the February 29th call on Highway 41.
+Firefighter Zach Janke (right) received a Unit Citation Ribbon for his tireless efforts of rescuing people during the February 29th call on Highway 41.
 The largest vehicle accident in Wisconsin's History.

-Captain Ryan Relien, Driver/Operator Al Wroblewski, Driver/Operator Brian Goldschmidt, Driver/Operator Jason Peerenboom, Firefighter DuWayne Schwartz and Firefighter Tyler Hillen for their tiredless efforts of rescuing people during the February 29th call on Highway 41.
+Captain Ryan Relien, Driver/Operator Al Wroblewski, Driver/Operator Brian Goldschmidt, Driver/Operator Jason Peerenboom, Firefighter DuWayne Schwartz and Firefighter Tyler Hillen for their tireless efforts of rescuing people during the February 29th call on Highway 41.
 The largest vehicle accident in Wisconsin's History.

 Life Save Ribbons for Captain Troy Jahns, Driver/Operator Joe Olszewski and Firefighter Scott Harding.
 On July 27, 2018, this crew responded to a call for a female who was 38-weeks pregnant, pulseless and not breathing.
 Our crew, along with Gold Cross, immediately began CPR and helped continue her care while transporting her to Theda Clark Hospital.
 The quick efforts of these three guys helped save the life of this patient but also her child.
 Unfortunately, this patient had a medical condition that was not known to her.
 I’m happy to report both Mom and baby are healthy and are doing great!

 Captain Amos Mikkelson recently completed completed the Executive Fire Officer program through the National Fire Academy.
 This was a two year program.